marcusmaialima/marcusmaialima/README.md

 In my free time I like to play on the computer, watch movies and anime, read books in kindle and practice meditation.

-Currently i'm studying mobile react native and reactjs development and i love javascript.
+I'm currently studying react, react native, remix and I'm love study javascript :)

 Would you like to find me?